separateurCreated with Sketch.

 Kids will appreciate having their own prayer books, especially these fun superhero and fairy tale themed ones, with traditional Catholic prayers.

-Kids often do their best thinking (and praying!) when their hands are occupied, and this Adoration coloring book can help them enter more fully into prayer and learning about Christ in the Blessed Sacrament.
+Kids often do their best thinking (and praying!) when their hands are occupied.
+Try this Adoration coloring book or this one for your next visit to the Blessed Sacrament.

 St. Therese was known to use "sacrifice beads" to find little opportunities of serving others.
 Kids can imitate her example with their own beads set.